amelial9/noteql/DESIGN.md

 the retrieval engine underneath is the actual product. the two interfaces are how i demonstrate that good retrieval infrastructure serves both traditional search and agentic use cases.

+the engine is ui-agnostic. cli and web ui are thin clients over the same engine api — same functions, different frontends. sequencing:

+- v0–v2 (engine era): cli only. no ui work while retrieval is being built.
+- v3–v4 (interfaces era): local web ui served on localhost — search results view and qa view — over the same engine api.

+explicitly not a hosted webpage: the whole point is local-first, notes never leave the machine.

 ## build order